 Knight’s Pond Preserve & Trail Map – Downloadable PDF

 Knight’s Pond Preserve trails at Maine Trail Finder

-The trail networks at Knight’s Pond and Blueberry Hill allow visitors to check out Knight’s Pond or follow trails into the woods through oak-hickory forests and alongside vernal pools.
+The trail networks at Knight’s Pond Preserve allow visitors to visit the pond or follow trails into the woods through oak-hickory forests and alongside vernal pools.
 Trails crossing Blueberry Hill and Bruce Hill provide for some nice elevation changes.
 A network of color-blazed trails (white, blue, red, and yellow) as well as a snowmobile trail across the property allow visitors to explore this 334-acre preserve.
 A few other short spur trails provide trail connections and scenic views.

-The snowmobile trail on the powerline is not improved for summer use; expect long stretches of muddy ruts if you attempt to circumnavigate the pond.
-Look for new trail connections planned for the year 2020!
+The snowmobile trail on the power line is not improved for summer use; expect long stretches of muddy ruts if you attempt to circumnavigate the pond.
+An unimproved trail crossing private land circumnavigating the pond also includes unimproved wet areas.

 The total length of the trail network at Knight’s Pond exceeds six miles and is growing.
 Some trail distances, to/from the main parking area:

 - White to red cut-off, return on Greely Rd Ext: 1.7 miles